 As all industries embrace this model, your brand may question its relevance.
-This is an opportunity for us to zoom in on the particularities of the Direct to Consumer business model, its advantages, and the challenges it can pose.
+This is an opportunity for us to zoom in on the particularities of the D2C business model, its advantages, and the challenges it can pose.

 But also to present you with the best practices to start your transition smoothly!